vetall7/isa-labs/README.md

 ```

 The project is built on a microservices architecture, where each microservice has its own dedicated database.
 A reverse proxy is used to route client requests to the application gateway, ensuring seamless communication.
 Configuration properties for each microservice are managed centrally through a config server, while Eureka Discovery Service is employed to monitor and track the location of each service.
 All services are containerized using Docker, with Docker Compose orchestrating the containers' lifecycle.
-Microservices interact via REST APIs, which will soon transition to Apache Kafka for more robust communication.
+Microservices interact via an Apache Kafka broker.
 Authorization and authentication are securely handled using JWT tokens.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>